 - Redirect map: every old URL that mattered maps to the correct new URL

 Nothing launches without passing this checklist.
-We've seen too many sites go live with broken forms, missing analytics, or no redirects — all problems that silently cost the business money from day one.
+I've seen too many sites go live with broken forms, missing analytics, or no redirects - all problems that silently cost the business money from day one.

 Phase 6: Launch and Handover (End of Week 6)

-Launch day is planned, not spontaneous.
-We schedule it at a low-traffic window, monitor the site for the first 24 hours, and have a rollback plan ready.
-In practice we've never needed it — but we always have it.
+Launch day is scheduled at a low-traffic window.
+I monitor the site for the first 24 hours and keep a rollback plan ready.
+That rollback plan has stayed unused in production to date, but it is always there.

 - A recorded walkthrough of how to use the CMS for content updates